jgwerner/django/README.md

 > `docker-compose` may hang after installation.
 Apply executable permissions to docker-compose binary:

     sudo chmod +x /usr/local/bin/docker-compose

-If using Debian or Ubuntu Linux distributions, you may have to install dependencies to support SSH using your operating system's package manager:

-    sudo apt-get install -y libpq-dev libssl-dev

 We maintain an `docker-compose.yml` file to launch our working `app-backend` stack.
 Launching the full stack may be necessary to support integration testing, such as creating new user workspaces.
 Services include (in alphabetical order):